Many animators working at Toei were very positive about the Shintani-style redesign for the characters due to how animation-friendly they are.

 Creator's Favorite: Director Naohiro Shintani said that if he were to choose a favorite character in the movie, it would have been Paragus.

 Dueling Dubs: There's two Latin American Spanish dubs of the film dubbed in different countries, which is is something unusual in that region for the Dragon Ball franchise, as all the animated works are dubbed in Mexico since day one.
-In this particular case, the theatrical version of the film was done in Mexico, while another new dub is done in Argentina.
-At the time of this edit, it's still unknown if the new Argentinian dub will be used in the video release for Latin America or it will be used exclusively in both Argentina and the U.S.note This isn't exactly unusual, as many Spanish dubs used in American releases are not always the same ones used in Latin America due to a mix of both copyrights and content reasons, since in this case, the Mexican dub used in the theatrical release is owned by both Toei and 20th Century Fox, while the Argentinian dub was done by Funimation's request.
+In this particular case, the theatrical version of the film was done in Mexico based on the Japanese version, while another new dubbing is made in Argentina based on the Funimation dub.
+The Argentinian dub is used exclusively in the U.S. for the Starz network.note This isn't exactly unusual, as many Spanish dubs used in American releases are not always the same ones used in Latin America due to a mix of both copyrights and content reasons, since in this case, the Mexican dub used in the theatrical release is owned by both Toei and 20th Century Fox, while the Argentinian dub was done by Funimation's request.

 Executive Meddling: Reportedly, the original script clocked in at three hours long.
 That said, it was forced to be cut down to closer to two.